cgentry/sheetmusic/README.md

 * Allow annotation to occur directly in the program.
 * Use PDFs directly.
 * update help within the program.
-* add in 'notes' for any page.
-* add in icon in lower right to indicate a 'note'
-*

 Other enhancements will come as I need them.

 # Written in: